Autodesk/LiveLink/doc/build.md

 ### **5. How to build the plugin**

-You can build the plugin using different methods:
+You can build the plugins using different methods:
 1. Go to the "*Source/Programs/MayaUnrealLiveLinkPlugin*" folder.<br>
     * **Windows**: Use the "*BuildMayaUnrealLiveLinkPlugin.bat*" batch file.<br>
     * **Linux**: Use the "*BuildMayaUnrealLiveLinkPlugin.sh*" shell script.